top of page

 Wien Konzerthaus Resonanzen Festival (Feb 2022)

-Described as "pure vocal beauty "by Classic FM, Fair Oriana are a soprano duo known for the purity of their voices and trade-mark blend.
-They specialise in singing historical repertoire, and, in collaboration with regular teams of instrumentalists, perform chamber concerts with a hint of theatre.
+Described as "pure vocal beauty "by Classic FM, Fair Oriana are a chamber ensemble known for the pure tone and trade-mark blend of their two sopranos.
+They specialise in singing historical repertoire, but delight in mixing historical periods and styles, performing creative chamber concerts with a hint of theatre.

-Both members of Dame Emma Kirkby's ensemble Dowland Works, specialist early music sopranos Angela Hicks and Penelope Appleyard joined forces in 2019 to form Fair Oriana, a unique duo that mixes their passion for historical music with entertaining staging, contemporary influences and, varying genres such as folk, jazz and cross-over.
-Their concerts are often characterised by their use of gesture and acclaimed acting - as well as vocal - abilities.
+Specialist early music sopranos Angela Hicks and Penelope Appleyard formed Fair Oriana in 2019, and, together with their instrumental colleagues, mix historical music with entertaining staging, contemporary influences and, varying genres such as folk, jazz and cross-over.
+Their concerts are often characterised by their use of gesture and acclaimed acting.

-Their debut album 'Two Voices' was released in 2021 with VOCES8 Records, three of the tracks being featured in Spotify's New Classical Releases playlists, and the accompanying video of Handel's 'Eternal Source of Light Divine' posted online by Classic FM in their 'Hall of Fame' (Find it here.)
+Their debut album 'Two Voices' was released in 2021 with VOCES8 Records, and the accompanying video of Handel's 'Eternal Source of Light Divine' posted online by Classic FM in their 'Hall of Fame' (Find it here.)
 The album is an intimate collection of English chamber music from the Renaissance to the Baroque, featuring Thomas Morley's Twelve Canzonets to Two Voices.
-The singers enjoy collaborating with composers and commissioned new works for the album by Fraser Wilson and Owain Park.
+They enjoy collaborating with composers and commissioned new works for the album by Fraser Wilson and Owain Park.
 Where possible they also include new works in their concerts, their popular programme 'The Trials & Triumphs of Oriana' containing three commissions that set Elizabeth 1's own words to music, by Fraser Wilson and Louise Duggan.

 They perform their chamber programmes in concert series around the UK and internationally.
 These have included the Three Choirs Festival, the Ryedale Festival, Sherborne Abbey Festival, the Resonanzen Festival at Wien Konzerthaus and many others.
 They have appeared three times in the Mozartsaal of Vienna's Konzerthaus, firstly with their Robin Hood programme (devised especially for the festival) and then with Handel cantata 'Aminta e Fillide', an historically informed performance in collaboration with Opera Settecento, which they premiered at St George's Hanover Square in 2019.
 For this simply staged production they use baroque gesture and period performance practices.
 In 2024 they returned to Vienna with a specially devised programme about Venus, described as "most charming pre-Raphaelite music-theatricality...more English than toast with marmite and cheddar!"
 This has since been performed at the atmospheric Moon Museum, whilst installed at Blackburn Cathedral.